Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under - December 24

 Nevada vs. Georgia Tech Betting Trends

-- Nevada has compiled an 8-3-0 record against the spread this season.
+- Nevada has covered eight times in 11 chances against the spread this season.

-- A total of five out of the Wolf Pack's 11 games this season have gone over the point total.
+- The Wolf Pack and their opponents have combined to go over the point total five out of 11 times this season.

-- Georgia Tech has put together a 6-5-0 record against the spread this year.
+- The Yellow Jackets and their opponents have combined to go over the point total four out of 11 times this season.

 Nevada Futures Odds